Last Updated on May 25, 2022

 I have seen some of the same items on Swap.com available on ThredUp at a much higher rate.
 I wonder if it’s just because they’re less popular?

 I was almost scared to share my newest discovery because I wanted to keep it all for myself!!
 The deals are sooooo good.
+When I say it’s one of the best online thrift stores ever, I am not even kidding!!

 I received my first box from swap.com and the quality is amazing!!
 Unfortunately, everything in the box was wrapped individually in plastic.
 I will be sending the company an email because that was a real bummer.